SMohith2105/crime-analysis-buffalo/readme.md

 To build and run the application from source code, follow these steps:

 1. **Set Up the Environment**
    Ensure you have Python 3.11 or a compatible version installed.
-Create a virtual environment and install the required dependencies:
+Install the required dependencies:
    ```
-   python -m venv venv
-   source venv/bin/activate  # On Windows use `venv\Scripts\activate`
    pip install -r requirements.txt
    ```